JuliaAttic/ReverseDiffSource.jl/doc/maincall.rst

 :order: (default = 1) is an integer indicating the derivation order (1 for 1st order, etc.).
 Order 0 is allowed and will produce an expression that is a processed version of ``ex`` with some variables names rewritten and possibly some optimizations.

-:init: (multiple keyword arguments) is one or several symbol / value pairs indicating a reference value for variables appearing in ``ex`` (a reference value for each variable is needed in order to fully evaluate ``ex``, this is a requirement of the derivation algorithm).
+:init: (multiple keyword arguments) is one or several symbol / DataType pairs used to indicate for which variable a derivative is needed and how they should be interpreted.
 By default the generated expression will yield the derivative for each variable given unless the variable is listed in the ``ignore`` argument.

 :evalmod: (default=Main) module where the expression is meant to be evaluated.
 External variables and functions should be evaluable in this module.